Emergent Pauli blocking in a weakly interacting Bose gas: Dynamics of single density mode

-Figure~\ref{fig:carpets_and_modes_c} shows the evolution of the measured $j = 1$ density mode compared with GHD predictions~\cite{10.21468/SciPostPhys.8.3.041}.
-The theory is computed for a hard-walled box of length $L = 80\,\mu\mathrm{m}$.
-We observe a remarkably good agreement with 1D GHD, despite the system (in particular the two hot quenches) having internal energies far beyond the conventional conditions for one-dimensionality.
-The transverse excitations in the quasi-1D regime can be included in the GHD evolution via a Boltzmann collision integral~\cite{PhysRevLett.126.090602}.
-Although derived in the ideal Bose gas regime, the approach has been demonstrated to capture leading order processes in the quasi-condensate regime.
-However, when accounting for the transverse excitations, we hardly observe any change in the evolution of the density mode.
-The reason is the vanishing density of holes in the Fermi sea of rapidities causes the excitation terms of the collision integral to drop out.
-Note, de-excitations of thermally excited atoms in the initial state can still occur.
-These events can scatter particles out of the Fermi sea, thus weakening its effect.
-For the result presented here, we assume no initial transverse excitations.
-Including an estimated thermal population of excited states does lead to slightly faster relaxation of the dynamics (see Supplemental Material).
-However, the observed relaxation of the mode remains dominated by integrable processes, as the emergent Pauli blocking significantly prolongs the time-scale of thermalization.
-For a single evolving mode, GHD provides a clear interpretation of the relaxation: At finite temperature, the excited mode has a corresponding rapidity distribution.
-Following the quench, each rapidity constituent of the mode evolves at a different velocity, which leads to a gradual dephasing between them and causes a damping of the density mode.
-Higher temperatures and greater quench amplitudes increase the spread in rapidity of the mode, leading to faster dephasing and thus relaxation (see Fig.~\ref{fig:dephasing_demonstration} in the Supplemental Material).
-Additional sources of relaxation in the form of hydrodynamic diffusion~\cite{PhysRevLett.121.160603} are negligible for the quenches explored here.
+Comparing the experimental observations to the 1D GHD predictions we observe a remarkably good agreement.
+This is highly surprising, as the internal energy of the system (in particular for the two realizations with high temperature) are far beyond conventional conditions for one-dimensionality.
+Under such conditions, thermalization through transverse excitations would normally have significant contribution to the dynamics.
+However, when accounting for the Boltzmann-type collision integral in the calculations, we find that it hardly has any influence on the evolution of the density mode.
+The reason is the vanishing density of holes in the Fermi sea of rapidities causing the excitation terms of the collision integral to vanish.
+Note that de-excitations of thermally excited atoms in the initial state can still occur.
+For the results presented here, we assume no initial transverse excitations.
+Including an estimated thermal population of excited states only leads to slightly faster relaxation of the dynamics (see Fig.~\ref{fig:measurements}).
+Hence, the observed relaxation of the mode remains dominated by integrable processes, as the emergent Pauli blocking significantly prolongs the time-scale of thermalization.

+The observed behavior is not exclusive to the $j=1$ mode.
+Indeed, when exciting higher density modes (see Fig.~\ref{fig:carpets_modes_4th_single} for evolution of the $j=2$ mode) we find their dynamics to be captured by the 1D GHD as well~\footnote{The slightly slower relaxation of the GHD simulations compared to the experiment in Fig.~\ref{fig:carpets_modes_4th_single} is likely due to an underestimation of the temperature.}.
+Additional sources of relaxation in the form of hydrodynamic diffusion could potentially become relevant for even higher modes~\cite{PhysRevLett.121.160603, PhysRevLett.125.240604}.
+However, for the quenches explored here, we find their contribution negligible.